Bernina International

 Bernina International AG is a privately owned international manufacturer of sewing and embroidery systems.
-The company was founded in Steckborn, Switzerland, by a Swiss inventor Fritz Gegauf.
-The company develops, manufactures, and sells goods and services for the textile market, primarily household sewing-related products in the fields of embroidery, quilting, home textiles, garment sewing, and crafting.
-The origins of the company lie in the invention of the hemstitch sewing machine, invented in 1893 by a Swiss inventor and entrepreneur Karl Friedrich Gegauf.
+The company was founded in Steckborn, Switzerland, and develops, manufactures, and sells goods and services for the textile market, primarily household sewing-related products in the fields of embroidery, quilting, home textiles, garment sewing, and crafting.

+The origins of the company lie in the 1893 invention of the hemstitch sewing machine by Swiss inventor and entrepreneur Karl Friedrich Gegauf.
 Currently, the company's products include sewing machines, embroidery machines, serger/overlocker machines, and computer software for embroidery design.

 History

-1890–1926: Karl Friedrich Gegauf and the invention of the hemstitch sewing machine
+1890s to 1910s: Karl Friedrich Gegauf and the invention of the hemstitch sewing machine

-The present-day Bernina International AG was founded by Karl Friedrich Gegauf in 1893, when he decided to pursue an apprenticeship as a mechanic instead of studying medicine.
+The present-day Bernina International AG was founded by Karl Friedrich Gegauf (1860–1926), who, at the beginning of his career, decided to pursue an apprenticeship as a mechanic instead of studying medicine.
 After completing his apprenticeship, he worked in the Baum embroidery machine factory in Rorschach.
 In 1890, Karl Friedrich Gegauf set up his own business in Steckborn, Switzerland, opening an embroidery and mechanical workshop for the manufacture of his own invention, a monogram embroidery machine.
 Together with his brother Georg, a salesman, Karl Friedrich ran the Gebrüder Gegauf (Bros.
 Gegauf) company.
 Through his involvement in the textile industry, he noticed how laborious it was to produce hemstitching, which until then could only be done manually.
 Consequently, in 1893, Karl Friedrich Gegauf invented the world's first hemstitch sewing machine, capable of sewing 100 stitches per minute.

+1893 is therefore considered the official founding year of Bernina.

 In 1895, the Bros.
 Gegauf workshop was completely destroyed by fire, except for the prototype of the hemstitch sewing machine, which was the only thing that could be rescued.
-Karl Friedrich built a new workshop in an old barn, where the focus was no longer on embroidery, but on the construction of the hemstitch sewing machine.
+Karl Friedrich built a new workshop in an old barn, where the focus was no longer on embroidery but on the construction of the hemstitch sewing machine.
 About 70 people were employed in the serial production of the hemstitch sewing machine.
-The mechanical production of hemstitching, whether as embellishment for handkerchiefs, tablecloths, or bedspreads, was commonly referred to as "gegaufing", because the name Gegauf became famous in the industry.
+The mechanical production of hemstitching, whether as embellishment for handkerchiefs, tablecloths, or bedspreads, was commonly referred to as "gegaufing", because the name Gegauf became well known in the industry.